Polynomial iteration complexity of a path-following smoothing Newton method for symmetric cone programming: A minimax reformulation of the smoothing Newton method

-Applying Newton's method to the parameterized smooth equations~\eqref{CHKS-SNM-nonlinear-equation} yields the linearized system:
+Applying Newton's method to \eqref{CHKS-SNM-nonlinear-equation} yields the linearized system:

-where $\I_{\E}: \E \to \E$ is an identity mapping.
+where $\I_{\E}: \E \to \E$ denotes the identity operator on $\E$.
 The classical SNM proceeds as follows.
-Starting from $(x^{(0)},s^{(0)},\lambda^{(0)})$, it computes the Newton direction given by \eqref{CHKS-SNM-Newton direction}, performs a line search along this direction at each iteration, and progressively updates the parameter $\mu$ toward zero.
+Starting from $(x^{(0)},s^{(0)},\lambda^{(0)})$, it computes the Newton direction given by \eqref{CHKS-SNM-Newton direction}, performs a line search along this direction at each iteration, and progressively decreases $\mu$ toward zero.

-To generalize the parameterized smooth equations, we derive an equivalent characterization of $\Phi$.
-Let $\phi(x)= -\ln \det (x)$ be the natural barrier of $\K$.
-Given a fixed $\rho \ge 1$, consider the following optimization problem:
+To generalize the parameterized smooth system, we derive an equivalent characterization of $\Phi$.
+Let $\phi$ denote the natural barrier for $\K$.
+Given a fixed $\rho > 0$, consider the following optimization problem:

+Here $\rho$ serves as the proximal regularization parameter in the quadratic term $\frac{\rho}{2}\|z-x\|^2$.
+For every fixed $\rho>0$, the associated proximal problem \eqref{proximal-z} is well defined and admits a unique solution.
+The special choice $\rho=1$ recovers the classical smoothing CHKS function, whereas allowing arbitrary $\rho>0$ yields a family of smoothing CHKS-type functions.